WSU Logo

 Graduate Students:

 o Amanda Castro completed her Masters degree in June 2007.
 She examined effects of herbicides on salamander growth and swimming performance ontogenies.
-Current status: Biologist for Ecological Land Services in Portland, OR.
+Current status: Field biologist studying Pronghorn in Arizona.

 o Drew Reinbold completed his MS degree in June 2005.
 He studied genetic variation of growth trajectories and swimming performance in domesticated and semi-wild populations of rainbow trout.
 Current status: Medical technician for the US Army.